sunfounder/davinci-kit-for-raspberry-pi/docs/source/scratch/scratch_1.1_wand.rst

 1.1 Wand
 =================

 Today we will use LED, Raspberry Pi and Scratch to make a fun game.
-When we wave the magic wand, the LED light will blink.
+When we wave the magic wand, the LED will blink.

 .. image:: media/1.1header.png